We spent all day Saturday in neighboring Lancaster County, visiting some cool places in the town of Lititz.

 Lititz destination 1: The Wolf Sanctuary of PA

-First up was a trip to the Wolf Sanctuary of PA, a place we visited a few years ago with Sarah’s Wildlife Watchers 4-H club and wanted to return to as a family.
+First up was a trip to the Wolf Sanctuary of PA, a place we visited a few years ago with Ashar’s Wildlife Watchers 4-H club and wanted to return to as a family.

 I was amazed at how popular the tours of the sanctuary had grown – when we went before, it was a group of about 20, and this time, there were several groups of about 40 people apiece going through the hour-and-a-half-long tour to see about two-thirds of the more than 40 wolves currently on the property.

 Here in Pennsylvania, it’s illegal to keep wolves indoors – and in almost if not every state, it’s illegal to keep them as pets.
 The sanctuary exists to take wolves seized by game officials and give them a proper home.
 It’s not a breeding facility or a “rehab and release” place; once the wolves come, they’re there for life.

 The organization is almost entirely staffed by volunteers, plus a paid “wolf master” named Darrell who matches up the animals into packs (which we learned is QUITE the process) and so on!

 Our tour guide, who you can see above giving a snack to one of the wolves in the sanctuary’s “Big Pack,” was Chuck Rineer, also a noted wildlife photographer.